Integrity Program and Whistleblower Hotline

-The Internal Audit and Personnel Management departments are responsible for the management of the Whistleblower Hotline and for the determination and investigation of complaints process.
-The referral of complaints for each of these departments will depend on the nature and type of situation complained.
+The Compliance is responsible for the management of the Whistleblower Hotline and for the determination and investigation of complaints process.

 There is no fixed deadline or limit stipulated for the complaint to be investigated.
 The complexity and content of each complaint registered in the Confidential Channel may vary and consequently, the investigation and treatment time will also vary.

 No. Complaints do not need to be identified and Localiza will not allow retaliation against the complainant of good faith or even against any person who provides information, documents or collaborate on an internal investigation process, according to its Whistleblower Policy and Non Retaliation.

 Punitive measures against any person reported will be applied when there is enough evidence about his/her involvement in a situation or illegal or unethical conduct, after all internal investigation procedures of a complaint are performed.
 The application of punitive measures is Localiza’s Management sole decision and can range from a simple orientation, formal warning, temporary suspension or even lead to the dismissal of those involved.